 TracTuff PRB/ PRC Swirl Pot - NSX Spec

-The swirl pot starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint and incorporates a 1/2" NPT water bypass port.
-You can choose to have a number of accessory bung added to the tank.
-The outlet can be
+The swirl pot starts with a beautifully machined billet 6061-T6 flange which incorporates the largest passage possible within the OEM gaskets footprint, a -8 ORB water bypass port, and a machined o-ring groove for the OEM gasket.
+You can choose to add a sensor port directly to the top of the flange (near the logo) or the side of the flange (under the outlet).

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at email@example.com.
-If you have questions related to the configuration or options...
-PLEASE visit the WHATS WHAT or FAQ page.
-The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps; such as an 88'-91' Civic/ CRX or 90'-93' Integra.
-If you are using AN lines, I recommend designing the upper radiator hose so that there is droop/ give... so the engines movement and does not push/ pull on the radiator and fatigue any parts.
-The billet neck has a 1/2" NPT water bypass port and the hardware kit includes a straight hose fitting and a plug.
+The cap bung has a 1/16" NPT port for connection to the overflow and uses early model Honda radiator caps, such as an 88'-91' Civic/ CRX or 90'-93' Integra.

 Do not select a filler cap if there is no radiator cap elsewhere in the system.
-If this product is going to be used with a factory or aftermarket header/ expansion tank... you will need to add a vent to feed that tank.
-The water bypass port on the billet neck will need to be plugged and the water bypass will now come from the header/ expansion tank.
-The lid can be configured one of three ways... a traditional radiator cap bung, a filler cap (shown) or a lid with an ORB thread for an AN fitting.
-If you selected a traditional radiator cap bung or a filler cap, a vent will need to be added to the wall of the tank.
-Understand that the header/ expansion tank must be mounted higher than the swirl pot and the vent should enter the top half of that tank.
+If this product is going to be used with a factory or aftermarket header/ expansion tank, you will need to add a vent to feed that tank.
+The water bypass port on the billet neck will need to be plugged and the water bypass will now come from the OEM expansion tank.
+The swirl pot lid can be configured in one of three ways; a traditional radiator cap bung, a filler cap (shown) or a lid with a male flare AN fitting.
 A fitting should exit the bottom of the header tank and be routed to the original water bypass port on the thermostat housing.

 Photo Courtesy of rsfuture_amir